 This is just a simulation of Dolby Atmos, and it can’t match the quality of real Dolby Atmos with physical speakers at every position.

-That’s why spending more than $700 for Dolby Atmos simulation is not worth it.
+That’s why spending more than $700 for the Dolby Atmos simulation is not worth it.
 You can easily arrange an above-average Dolby Atmos speaker set for under $700.

 This above-average set with actual speakers for each position will beat these Hi-fi soundbars.
 Because you can feel real Dolby Atmos or surround sound with above-average speakers set.